 Gift Tax

-In Spain, you need to pay tax on any donations you receive while being a resident of this country.
-Certain regions have much lower taxation, for example, Andalucia.
+In Spain, you pay tax on any donations you receive while being a resident.
+Some regions have much lower rates — Andalusia being a notable example.
+Catalonia, predictably, is at the other end of the scale.

 Exit Tax

-On 1 January 2015, Spain introduced an exit tax.
-Individuals that have been permanent residents for at least ten years during the previous 15 years and cease to be residents are taxed on any unrealised capital gain derived from shares or interests in any type of entity.
+Since January 1, 2015, Spain has levied an exit tax on individuals who have been permanent residents for at least ten years during the previous 15 years and cease to be residents.
+The tax applies to unrealized capital gains on shares or interests in any type of entity.

-If the change of residence is temporary and some requirements are met, the tax due can be deferred for five years if the proper guarantee is submitted (preferably a bank guarantee or a pledge over the securities).
-If the deferral of the tax due is not requested, when acquiring Spanish residence again, the individual is entitled to claim the refund of the tax due.
+If the change of residence is temporary and certain requirements are met, the tax due can be deferred for five years with a bank guarantee.
+If the taxpayer later reestablishes Spanish residence, they can claim a refund.

-If the taxpayer moves to another EU/EEA country the gain will only need to be declared and taxed if the shares are sold within the next 10 years or they move outside the EU/EEA.
+If the taxpayer moves to another EU/EEA country, the gain only needs to be declared and paid if the shares are sold within the next ten years or the taxpayer moves outside the EU/EEA.

 Leaving Spain — Modelo 030